 Have you heard of this concept?

-It's a handy visual framework that describes how people interpret reality, create narrative, and form their beliefs.
+The Ladder of Inference is a handy framework that describes how people interpret reality, create narrative, and form their beliefs.

 Using the Ladder of Inference